 If you too struggle with breakfast options every morning like me, try these healthy snack bars or my whole wheat banana muffins or even these fruity muffins.
 These all are perfect make ahead, grab and go options and are storage friendly.

 I got the inspiration for my trail mix baked granola recipe from these bars here.
 I just converted the recipe from bars into baked granola.
 Also changed some ingredients and flavors to suit my palate.
 Which you too can do at ease!

-Bake this granola once and you will be guilty for all the mess.
+Bake this trail mix baked granola recipe once and you too will be guilty for all the mess.
 Opened jars, empty bowls here and there, everywhere!

 Wholesome, easy to make, chewy and flavor packed Trail mix Baked Granola Recipe that lies on my kitchen counter, coffee table, computer table and on my couch's arm!

 - 1 1/2 Cups Oats ( Old fashioned)

 - 1/2 Cup Almond (halves or roughly chopped)